mstcl/mstcl.github.io/_posts/2021-08-24-from-vimwiki-to-plain-markdown.md

 ## Why I'm changing

-I have been using a combination of vimwiki and Mkdocs inside [neovim]({{< relref vim >}}) for a while now, but I'm not really satisified with the outcome.
+I have been using a combination of vimwiki and Mkdocs inside [neovim]({{< relref vim >}}) for a while now, but I'm not really satisfied with the outcome.
 Although Mkdocs with the material theme is extremely feature-packed (python markdown extensions are greatly useful), I feel like rejecting bloat and returning to simplicity is better for blogging/journalling/organising in general.
 Mkdocs was made with slick documentions in mind so the javascript was annoying me quite a bit.

 ## Hugo